 8. Enhanced Mobility

 Weight loss and exercise cuts the risk of losing mobility in obese adults with diabetes by 50%, according to a study from the National Institutes of Health.
 When individuals lose mobility, it becomes difficult for them to live alone and can lead to serious health problems and higher costs of healthcare.
 Being medically supervised during the weight loss process can ensure greater standards safety for individuals who are already dealing with decreased mobility.

 9. Reduced Stress

 Dealing with stress-related health problems can seem like a catch-22.
 Stress can often result in indulgence in unhealthy habits and cause additional weight gain, resulting in even more stress.
 It’s an endless cycle.
-Medically supervised weight loss can help break that cycle and keep the patient on track with mental health management.
+One of the benefits of medically supervised weight loss is that it can help break that cycle and keep the patient on track with mental health management.